 l by itself three times:

-The volume of a cube in 3D is analogous to the area of a square in 2D.
-Like how you calculate the area of a square by multiplying the length of each side, you can multiply the three sides of a cube, since they are all the same.
+The previous formula comes from the fact that the cube volume (in 3D) is analogous to the area of a square (in 2D).
+Like how you calculate the area of a square by multiplying the length of each side, you can multiply the three sides of a cube since they are all the same.

 If all this sounds very easy to you, just know that there are other formulas for the volume of a cube in case you don't know the length of the sides.
 These are more complicated and will probably make you happier.
 If you are happy enough with the current difficulty level, let's move on.

-Now that we have seen and understood the formula for the volume of a cube, we shall move on to explaining how to calculate the volume of a cube.
+Now that we have seen and understood the cube volume formula, we shall move on to explaining how to calculate the volume of a cube.
 We will first calculate the volume of a cube by hand, and later we will use the Omni-Calculator to find the volume of a cube without having to deal with the formula at all.

 How to calculate the volume of a cube (by hand)?

-In true dad style, we are going to teach you how to do things the old-fashioned way, before you move into the future.
+In true dad style, we will teach you how to do things the old-fashioned way before you move into the future.
 There is a good reason for this; it will help you better understand how you calculate the volume of a cube.
-Let's bring back the formula and use in a simple example:
+Let's bring back the formula and use it in a simple example:

 l = 5 cm.
 The units don't really matter, but we'll keep them to help us keep track of the dimensions.